 What is a database administrator (DBA)?

 We’re in the age of Big Data.
-Each day, we produce about 2.5 quintillions — meaning 1 and 18 zeros — bytes of data.
-Unsurprisingly, this number will keep increasing at an exponential rate.
-In the past decades, we’ve generated more data than in the entire history of mankind.
+Each day, we produce about 2.5 quintillion — meaning 1 followed by 18 zeros — bytes of data.
+This amount will continue growing exponentially.
+In the past few decades, we’ve generated more data than in the entire history of humanity.

-Let’s take a commercial bank for example: the database administrator ensures that the teller has fast and easy to your data – like quickly accessing your transaction history and bank balance.
-In this case, the database administrator is an application database or system administrator which is a general database administrator role in charge of most parts of an organization’s database.
+Take a commercial bank, for example: a database administrator ensures that tellers can quickly access customer data, such as transaction history and account balances.
+In this case, the database administrator acts as an application or system DBA—a broad role that encompasses most of an organization’s database management tasks.

 What are the responsibilities of a database administrator?

-- Keeps an eye on technical support for database systems and any related applications.
+- Providing technical support for database systems and related applications.

 Outlook for Database administrators